 Homestuck: Rose and Roxy both have white hair like Dave and Dirk, and have shown an interest in magic, with Roxy being a big fan of wizards and Rose dual wielding magic wands as her Weapon of Choice.

-Calliope except that it's a white wig, and she's actually bald.
+Calliope is a better example, except that it's a white wig, and she's actually bald.
 She wears it to cosplay as her Trollsona who bears a striking resembalance to Calmasis, a character in Post-Scratch Rose's books.

 Inverted in Inverloch.
 White hair (and Supernatural Gold Eyes) among elves is a mark that they're particularly unusual... because they're mortal and lack magic beyond a basic Spider-Sense.
 "Healthy" elves have brown/blond/black hair.
 The one exception is Kayn'dar, who had magic despite this coloration.